 Location: 2nd Floor Smith-Brown Memorial Union Office Hours: 8 a.m. to 5 p.m.
-Monday through Friday room, telephone center, concession center, several recreational areas, and a food court.
-In addition, the union houses a branch of the U. S. Post Office, the campus mail room, and a computer lab.
+Monday through Friday

 Smith-Brown Memorial Union is a multifaceted facility that serves as the community center for the entire University.
 The union is an integral and vital part of the educational process, sharing the University's goals of intellectual and personal growth for its students.